master-of-zen/Av1an/README.md

     --boost                 Enable experimental CQ boosting for dark scenes.
 Refer to 1.7 release notes.

-    -bl                     CQ limit for boosting.
+    --boost_range           CQ limit for boosting.
 CQ can't get lower than this value.

-    -br                     CQ range for boosting.
+    --boost_limit           CQ range for boosting.
 Delta for which CQ can be changed

     --vmaf                  Calculate vmaf for each encoded clip.
                             Saves plot after encode, showing vmaf values for all frames,